Bayesian Calibration for Activity Based Models: Empirical Results

-\end{list} Then we combine each of the dimensionality reduction configuration with one of the two GP profiles: a zero-mean GP $\mathcal{GP}_0$, and a neural network-adjusted mean GP $\mathcal{GP}_{NN}$.
+\end{list} Then we combine each of the dimensionality reduction configuration with one of the two GP profiles: a zero-mean GP $\mathcal{GP}_0$, and a deep learning multi-layered network-adjusted mean GP $\mathcal{GP}_{DL}$.
 Both instances use a Mat\'ern covariance function.